Tax Freeze for Seniors

 Please visit the Trustee's Office at your convenience to apply for the tax freeze.
 It will take approximately 30 minutes to assist you in applying for the Tax Freeze Program.
 The Trustee's Office is located at the Montgomery County Veteran's Plaza, 350 Pageant Lane., Suite 101-B.

-Please gather the following documents and bring to the Trustee's Office:
+Please gather the following documents and bring them to the Trustee's Office:

 - Proof of Age - Birth Certificate, Driver's License, Medicare Card, Passport, Marriage Certificate which states the applicant's age or approval for the State of Tennessee Tax Relief program.